Athletic mouthguards: Features to look for.

-Sports mouthguards are dental appliances that help to protect the hard and soft tissues of the mouth (teeth, jawbones, lips, cheeks, gums and tongue) from injury caused by traumatic blows and collisions.
+Sports mouthguards are dental appliances that help to protect the hard and soft tissues of the mouth (teeth, jawbones, lips, cheeks, gums and tongue) from injury caused by traumatic blows.

 How important is it to wear one?